-With a click on the icon next to Locale Settings farmerswife auto detects the current settings on your computer including the short date form used on your system.
-Note, that this is a Microsoft®Windows® only feature.
-In case of Mac this setting will allow you to only select the date format.
+With a click on the icon next to Locale Settings, farmerswife auto detects the current settings on your computer including the short date form used on your system.
+Note, that this is a Microsoft® Windows® only feature.
+In you are using a Mac this setting will allow you to only select the date format.

-An example: To get a list of all the Suites in your facility, go to the Object Manager/Server Setup, make the search and click on the spreadsheet icon at the bottom of the search window.
-Note that there is also an icon on the right side of the window available for Object Classes:
+Example: To get a list of all the Suites in your facility, go to the Object Manager, search for "Suites" and click on the spreadsheet icon at the bottom of the search window. *Note that there is also an icon on the right side of the window available for Object Classes:

-In case you haven’t selected the colon (;) as separator character, the csv file will open with the information squeezed in one column.
+In case you have selected the colon (,) as separator character, the CSV file will open with the information squeezed in one column.

 To reorder it into separate columns follow these steps:

 - Select the column where all the info is, that is column A, by clicking on the column name, then

 - Click on Data > Text To Columns…